 My research focuses on the neural basis of social behavior.
 Understanding the regulation of social behavior is essential to gain insights in normal social functioning as well as in abnormal social functioning as observed in e.g. autism spectrum disorder, personality disorders, mood and anxiety disorders, and schizophrenia.
 My ultimate goal is to understand and treat the causes of social behavior deficits more effectively.
 The following two main interests drive my research: (i) the roles of vasopressin and oxytocin in social behavior (social recognition, social approach-avoidance, social investigation, juvenile play-fighting, adult aggression), and (ii) the neurobiological mechanisms by which early life stress alters social behavior.

-Assistant Professor in Behavioral Neuroscience at the Department of Psychology of Boston College
+Assistant Professor in Behavioral Neuroscience in the Department of Psychology at Boston College

 Postdoctoral fellow, supported by the German Research Foundation, Laboratory of Dr. Geert J. de Vries, Center for Neuroendocrine Studies, Department of Psychology, University of Massachusetts, Amherst, MA

 Post-doctoral researcher, supported by the Elite Network Bavaria and by the Bavarian Research Foundation, Laboratory of Dr. Inga D. Neumann, University of Regensburg, Germany

 Ph.D. in Neuroscience, University of Groningen, the Netherlands, Thesis (ISBN 90-9017020-0): Coping style and stressor susceptibility: a neuroendocrine and neurobiological study in two mouse lines.
 Advisors: Dr. E. Ronald de Kloet, Dr. Jaap M. Koolhaas